apache/datasketches-website/docs/Theta/ThetaConfidenceIntervals.md

 ---

-<h3>Confidence Intervals, Notes</h3>
+<h3>Theta Sketch Confidence Intervals, Notes</h3>
 1. The Theta Sketches within the DataSketches Library provide Frequentist Confidence Intervals based on the tails of the Binomial Distribution.

 2. These bounds are only approximate, but we provide a guarantee (backed by experiments, not by proofs) that neither bound is off